-Benralizumab is a monoclonal antibody that belongs to the group of medications known as ‘biologics’, used to treat patients with severe eosinophilic asthma.
-It is administered by an injection under the skin (subcutaneous) every 4 weeks for the first 3 doses, followed by once every 8 weeks thereafter.
+Benralizumab is a monoclonal antibody that belongs to the group of medications known as biologics.
+It is given by an injection under the skin (subcutaneous).
+Benralizumab has been used to treat patients with severe eosinophilic asthma.
 It is sold under the brand name Fasenra®.

 I take benralizumab.
 Can it make it harder for me to get pregnant?

-Does taking benralizumab increase the chance for miscarriage?
+Does taking benralizumab increase the chance of miscarriage?

-Miscarriage can occur in any pregnancy.
-Studies have not been done to see if benralizumab increases the chance for miscarriage.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
+Studies have not been done to see if benralizumab increases the chance of miscarriage.

 Does taking benralizumab increase the chance of birth defects?

 Every pregnancy starts out with a 3-5% chance of having a birth defect.
 This is called the background risk.
 Animal studies done by the manufacturer did not show an increase in birth defects after exposure to benralizumab in pregnancy.

 There are no human studies looking at use of benralizumab during pregnancy.
 It was reported that a person with hypereosinophilic syndrome who became pregnant while receiving benralizumab through a clinical trial delivered a healthy baby.

 Does taking benralizumab in pregnancy increase the chance of other pregnancy-related problems?